Dornavineeth/open-unlearning/community/benchmarks/template/README.md

 - Paper title, authors, links.

 Provide a concise summary of your benchmark details and its contributions.
-Please avoid using large sized images.
+Please avoid using images to keep the repository size manageable.

 # Datasets